Locate a grave MUSEUM OF THE FALLEN

 Fallen Godsalso Forgotten

-The aged creator who taught the Maya writing and the calendar, then was erased by the script of his conquerors.
+The aged Maya creator known to scholars as God D, who taught writing, the calendar, and cacao, then was erased by the script of his Spanish conquerors.

 100 BCE died 1600 CE · 1,700 years